Allaye/githisstry/README.md

 the results will show below the form, currently no pagination implemented, so you have to scroll down to get all info

-# error when search for data
+# error when searching for data

 when you get the 404 error, it means the username or repo name you provided are wrong